wkhere/stackless/Doc/library/urllib.rst

    Convert the path component *path* from an encoded URL to the local syntax for a path.
 This does not accept a complete URL.
 This function uses :func:`unquote` to decode *path*.

+.. function:: getproxies()

+   This helper function returns a dictionary of scheme to proxy server URL mappings.
+It scans the environment for variables named ``<scheme>_proxy`` for all operating systems first, and when it cannot find it, looks for proxy information from Mac OSX System Configuration for Mac OS X and Windows Systems Registry for Windows.

 URL Opener objects